dmurfet/polysemantics/README.md

 # Logbook - learning majority ones

 Classify a binary sequence S of length L as `1` if the number of ones occurring in S is greater than or equal to L/2, and as `0` otherwise.

-python hidden.py --train data/outfile-length7-train-half_ones.csv --test data/outfile-length7-eval-half_ones.csv --num_epochs 10 --num_hidden 5 --verbose True
+The results of learning this classification are:

 ```
 length 5: with num_epochs 10 and num_hidden 5 we get 1.0, 0.82, 0.86